Above: golden leaves carpet a Montmartre square

 1. Take good care of your skin.
 Keep it glowing by moisturizing and sipping water throughout the day.
 And when it comes to makeup, keep it simple.

-2. Use the city's bikes and walk.
+2. Bike and/or walk.
 Every day.

 3.